fleecehold/fleecehold.github.io/_pages/about.md

 header:
   overlay_image: /assets/images/cover.jpg
   overlay_filter: rgba(0, 0, 0, 0.5)
-description: "Fleecehold.
-A voice for leaseholders being fleeced.
-About.
-What is Fleecehold.
-Fleeceholders.
-Who are we."
+description: "Fleecehold.com - Who are we?"
 ---

 ### Who are we?